rickyfernandez/hartnel-summer-course/README.md

 projects and ten programming examples.

 ## Projects
-1. Polytropes
+* Polytropes
-  ...Numerically intgrating the Lane-Emden equation using Runge-Kutta method.
+  * Numerically intgrating the Lane-Emden equation using Runge-Kutta method.
-2. Blast Wave
+* Blast Wave
-  ...Numerically integrating the Euler equations for a point explosion.
+  * Numerically integrating the Euler equations for a point explosion.

 ## Examples
 1. Bias of a coin using Bayes Theorem